filecoin-project/lotus/documentation/en/storing-data.md

 # Storing Data

-You can store files that have the minimum file size of 256 bytes.

-## Tutorial

 Start by creating a file, in this example we will use the command line to create `hello.txt`.

 ```sh